Southern Television broadcast interruption

-The Southern Television broadcast interruption was a broadcast signal intrusion that occurred on 26 November 1977 in parts of southern England in the United Kingdom.
-The audio of a Southern Television broadcast was replaced by a voice claiming to represent the "Ashtar Galactic Command", delivering a message instructing humanity to abandon its weapons so it could participate in a "future awakening" and "achieve a higher state of evolution".
-After six minutes, the broadcast returned to its scheduled programme.
+The Southern Television broadcast interruption was a broadcast signal intrusion, or pirate broadcast, that occurred on 26 November 1977 in parts of southern England in the United Kingdom.
+The audio of a Southern Television broadcast was replaced by a voice claiming to represent the "Ashtar Galactic Command", delivering a message instructing humanity to abandon its weapons and live in peace with one another so it could participate in a "future awakening" and "achieve a higher state of evolution".
+After five and a half minutes, the broadcast returned to its scheduled programme, the 1947 Looney Tunes cartoon Goofy Gophers.

 Subsequent investigations showed that the Hannington transmitter of the Independent Broadcasting Authority had rebroadcast the signal from a small but nearby unauthorised transmitter, instead of the intended source at Rowridge transmitting station.
 The event prompted hundreds of telephone calls from concerned members of the public, and was widely reported in British and American newspapers.
-These are sometimes contradictory, including differing accounts of the name used by the speaker and the wording of their message.
+These reports are sometimes contradictory, including differing accounts of the name used by the speaker, the organisation they claimed to represent, and the wording of the message.